Subscribe to stay updated

 Clearly not an environmentally friendly option.

-And if your plastic bottles don’t end up in landfill, it’ll probably end up in the ocean to be eaten by ocean life, or block out the sun that’s needed to produce the food at the very bottom of the food chain.
+And if your plastic bottles don’t end up in a landfill, they’ll probably end up in the ocean to be eaten by ocean life, or block out the sun that’s needed to produce the food at the very bottom of the food chain.

 Luckily, we’re able to recycle plastic products and turn them into other items - but they need to get to a recycling plant, first!

 Here’s an example of how plastic bottles are being turned into clothing:

 While this process also consumes a lot of energy (sending a ship full of rubbish from the UK to China uses a lot of oil), it’s certainly a step in the right direction.

 With materials technology evolving at the breakneck speed it is, processes like the one above are only going to be improved and made more efficient.